Mogueno/mogueno/README.md

-   _I have also acted as technical leader on both areas, performance and software development, taking part in the decision making process and technical support for the rest of my current company._
+   _I have also acted as technical leader on both areas, performance and software development, taking part in the decision making process and technical support for the rest of my the company._

  ### Wanna hear some good music?